regisphilibert/rp_hugo/content/post/page-resources-manage/index.md

 Each item is targeted by its `src` parameter.

 The `src` parameter will use the name of the file relative to the bundle to target which resource this metadata belongs to.
-Along the .Match Globbing mechanism, you can use the `*` to build that src.
+Along the `.Match` Globbing mechanism, you can use the `*` to build that src.

-Trying to match images/yummy-cupcakes.jpg:
+Trying to match `images/yummy-cupcakes.jpg` :

 ~~~yaml
 src: 'images/yummy-cupcake.jpg' ✅